yko16/gradrace-app/README.md

-# GradU8 !
+# GradRace
-Visualize your path to complete your degree at McGill through classes links and opportunities
+Visualize your path to complete your degree through classes links and opportunities

+V1: McGill